These Easy Seasoned Roasted Potatoes have big flavor thanks to the yummy combination of seasonings. Perfectly crispy and simple too!

-Cut your potatoes and then add them to a bowl with your oil and seasonings.
-Stir to fully coat the potato pieces.
+Cut potatoes and then add them to a bowl with your oil and seasonings.
+Stir or use your hands to fully coat the potato pieces.

-Spread the coated potatoes on a large parchment paper lined baking sheet.
+Place potatoes on a large parchment paper lined baking sheet.
 Roast for 20 minutes at 425 degrees.
 Flip the potatoes.
 Roast again for another 5 to 10 minutes.
+So simple, right?

 What kind of potatoes should you use?